nmc-cafes/duet-tools/docs/explanation.md

 ### Working with DUET

 The `duet-tools` package assumes that the user has a license and acces to the DUET program, developed by Los Alamos National Lab.
 DUET distributes surface fuels based on the locations of tree canopies, the prevailing wind direction, and the time since fire.
 The user is responsible for parameterizing and running DUET; all calibibration in `duet-tools` is done post-hoc.
-By default, DUET will output two files called *surface_rhof.dat* and *surface_depth.dat*, which are Fortran-formatted arrays representing the surface fuel bulk density and surface fuel height.
-They are 3D arrays where the first z layer (axis 0) is represents grass density/moisture/height, and the next two layers represent coniferous and deciduous tree litter, respectively.
+By default, DUET will output two files called *surface_rhof.dat* and *surface_depth.dat*, which are Fortran-formatted arrays representing the surface fuel loading (bulk density) and surface fuel depth.
+They are 3D arrays where the first z layer (axis 0) is represents grass loading/moisture/depth, and the next two layers represent coniferous and deciduous tree litter, respectively.

 The [`import_duet`](reference.md#duet_tools.calibration.import_duet) function assumes that DUET input and output files are present in the given directory, and that they have not been renamed or altered.
 Alternatively, the user may import duet arrays manually by providing file names and array sizes for the necessary DUET outputs using [`import_duet_manual`](reference.md#duet_tools.calibration.import_duet_manual).
 Once DUET output files are imported, the resulting [`DuetRun`](reference.md#duet_tools.calibration.DuetRun) object stores and orgainzes the arrays for all subsequent manipulations.